Punktum-dk/epp-service-specification/README.md

 Please note:

-- `authInfo` section is ignored is not recommended for transport of end-user passwords
+- `authInfo` section is ignored is not recommended for transport of end-user passwords, see also [AuthInfo](#authinfo).

 <a id="update-contact-request"></a>
 ##### update contact request